mantrajs/mantra-cli/README.md

 * method
 * publication

-For `container`, the command generates container, and then also generates the corresponding `component`.
+For `container`, the command generates `container`, and then also generates the corresponding `component`.

 **name**